ianno/pycolite/README.md

 After executing the last command, you should get a message saying that all the tests were passed.

 ### SCP 24
 If you are looking for the code used for our SCP submission, consider installing the code [here](https://github.com/ianno/pycolite/tree/scp24).
-A reproducibility package is being built but that branch contains the updated code that can be used right away.
+That branch contains the code used in the experimental section of the paper.
-That code in that branch, however, is somewhat different than the rest of this repo, and some commands referenced in this README might not work.
+That code, however, is somewhat different than the rest of this repo, and some commands referenced in this README might not work.
 This version requires nuXmv 1.1.1.

 ## Citations